yuriloia/py4e/README.md

 # Translation Team

-The Translation of the book "Python for Everybody" was coordinated by Yuri Loia(github.com/yuriloia), and the team was composed by:
+The Translation of the book "Python for Everybody" was coordinated by Yuri Loia (https://github.com/yuriloia), and the team was composed by:
 Alysson Hyago - https://github.com/alyssonhyago ,
 Andhré Carvalho,
 Caio Porto,